 This cleanup effort marked the fifth consecutive year that The Control Group and I Love A Clean San Diego teamed up.

 “Our Pacific Beach office is just a few steps away from the beach, so everyone at The Control Group is personally invested in keeping it as clean as possible,” said Senior Communications Manager Kacey Nomura.
 “We’re proud to work with I Love A Clean San Diego every year.
 Our efforts don’t just help locals and tourists enjoy the beautiful Pacific Beach coast, they also protect San Diego’s marine wildlife.”

 I Love A Clean San Diego is one of the many nonprofits that the tech company supports.
 The Control Group has also partnered with The O’Farrell Charter School, Clairemont High School Academy of Business, San Diego Regional Economic Development Corporation, Hoover High School AOIT, Junior Achievement of San Diego, International Rescue Committee, Friends of Downtown, Together We Bake and the Helen Woodward Animal Center.

 About The Control Group

 Created in 2011, The Control Group is one of the fastest-growing technology companies headquartered in San Diego.
 Their expertise is in web development and internet marketing.
-The company is the developer of InstantCheckmate.com, one of the top people search engines in the world, and NextGen Leads, an extremely high-quality insurance leads platform focused on streamlining lead acquisition.
+The company is the developer of InstantCheckmate.com, one of the top people search engines in the world.
 Because the company is already profitable, it has been able to develop a company culture that is shaking up the technology sector.
 At the core of its company culture, The Control Group seeks to make a positive impact in its community by volunteering, supporting and getting involved in numerous important causes.

 About I Love A Clean San Diego